CS2 Architecture 2022

 simulator, which is a convenient way of running programs while being able to see what is happening inside the simulated

 machine.
-I use C as a kind of pseudocode to document assembly language so when you shift to actual programming
+I use C as a kind of pseudocode to document assembly language so if you shift to actual programming

 in C, it is not too much of a shock for those used to other styles of language.